 For instance, if you’re preparing ahead of a marathon or event, you might opt to up your usual sessions to 3 times per week.

 Alternatively, if you’re feeling more confident with your workouts, and are comfortable with limited guidance, you could choose to reduce your sessions down to once every week, or even every fortnight.

 The decision of how often to see your personal trainer should always take into account all the goals and aspirations you have, and the timeframe you’ve set for yourself.
-You can explore more in our complete report on how often to see your personal trainer.

 However, just because you have a limited number of sessions with your PT, doesn’t mean you’ll be left floundering when you’re not working directly with them.
 While you’re training with your PT, they might encourage you to attend any one of: